When comparing Mazatlan vs Puerto Vallarta, which do you go for?

 Is Puerto Vallarta Expensive?

-The average daily cost (including bed and board) for a trip to Puerto Vallarta is around $33 (USD) per day.
+Stay in places like Mio Vallarta can make average daily cost (including bed and board) for a trip to Puerto Vallarta is around $33 (USD) per day per person.

 This is considerably cheaper than most of the more popular tourist spots in Mexico, including Mexico City and the spots on the Atlantic Coast.
-See this Mexico City travel blog for more ideas.
+See this Mexico City travel blog for more ideas on prices.

 The average cost for one person to take a two-week trip is just $904 (USD).